mehmetuygun/action-task-list/README.md

 php artisan key:generate
 php artisan migrate
-/** if you already ran this command and getting error in the second time use command php artisan migrate:refresh **/ php artisan db:seed
+/** if you already ran this command and getting error in the second time use command php artisan migrate:refresh **/

+/** this command will seed action table according to database/data/test_data.json php artisan db:seed
 ```